immutant/immutant.org/tutorials/clustering.md

 set the `jboss.node.name` property uniquely.

 Each Immutant will attempt to persist its runtime state to the same files.
-Hijinks will ensue.
-We prevent said hijinks by setting the `jboss.server.data.dir` property uniquely.
+Hijinks will ensue, so we prevent said hijinks by setting the `jboss.server.data.dir` property uniquely.

 JBoss listens for various types of connections on a few ports.
 One